 When you are given the opportunity to review this course later in the term, please help me and the rest of the Accounting and Business faculty by providing us with your honest feedback.
-The process of course development is one of continuous improvement, and you can help make the Accounting 201 experience better for your classmates who follow you.
-Thank you in advance for your attention to and help with this matter.
+The process of course development is one of continuous improvement, and you can help make the Accounting 202 experience better for your classmates who follow you.
+Thank you in advance for your attention to this matter.

-Notes
+Notes No